These documents have been published for the Church in Aotearoa New Zealand by the New Zealand Catholic Bishops Conference.

 Holy Week Book (Interim Edition)

 This book is a compilation of readings and texts from the New Zealand Roman Missal, the Jerusalem Bible Lectionary, texts from the Roman Pontifical and the Rite of Christian Initiation of Adults.
 Texts for Palm Sunday, Chrism Mass and the Paschal Triduum are included.
 Useful for priests, Liturgy committees, catechists and musicians involved in preparing the ceremonies for this sacred season.
-Available for order from the National Liturgy Office.
+Available for order from the Auckland Liturgy Centre.

 Rite of Blessing for Expectant Parents and their Child in the Womb